-As new buildings are released to GCC, F&M staff attend trainings on various equipment and software such as photovoltaic panels, digital data controls, generators, aerial lifts, and water chiller air conditioners.
+As new buildings are released to GCC, F&M staff attend trainings on various equipment and software such as photovoltaic, Digital Data Control, generator, aerial lift, and water chiller air conditioner.
 Telephone/radio instruments were purchased as a means for F&M staff to quickly respond to unplanned situations.
 Important drills such as the Great Guam Shake Out (earthquake readiness drill) and Active Shooter Training are conducted through the Environmental, Health and Safety Office annually.
-GCC's fire alarm and mass notification system is fully operational, and ties all existing buildings and allows for expansion as new buildings are constructed.
+GCC's fire alarm and mass notification system is fully operational which ties all existing buildings and allows for expansion as new buildings are constructed.

-As of AY 2016-2017 the College offers programs and services at the following facilities:
+As of AY16-17 the College offers programs and services at the following facilities: